loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part1_Basics.md

 This allows proving how many transactions did an EOA (externally owned account) perform or how many contract creations a contract account performed (`nonce`).
 It allows for proving a balance that an account had after a certain block was mined.
 Or that a contract had a certain code deployed at a certain block.

-The `storageRoot` enables us to prove even more - that a contracts's storage slot contained value `x` at block `y`.
+The `storageRoot` enables us to prove even more - that a contract's storage slot contained value `x` at block `y`.

 What are the steps for proving on `chain A` that a contract from chain `B` had a storage value of `x` at block `y`?
 * **get the account proof and the header for the block of interest.**